jmibanez/jmibanez/README.md

 ### Hi there 👋

-I'm JM Ibañez, a journeyman programmer, currently at AWS.
+I'm JM Ibañez, a journeyman programmer, currently at Canva, formerly at AWS.
 Sometimes software janitor and professionally curious.

 Definitely *__NOT__* the child actor.
 Views my own.